bigskysoftware/_hyperscript/www/docs.md

 This makes it very easy to define and work with web workers.

-Note that you can use the inline js feature discussed next if you want to use javascript in your worker.
+Note that you can use the inline js feature discussed next if you want to use JavaScript in your worker.
 You might want to do this if you need better performance on calculations than hyperscript provides, for example.

 ### Web Sockets {#sockets}